awsdocs/amazon-elasticache-docs/doc_source/memcache/Appendix.PHPAutoDiscoverySetup.Downloading.md

 1. From the ElastiCache console, choose **ElastiCache Cluster Client**\.

 1. From the **Download ElastiCache Memcached Cluster Client** list, choose the ElastiCache Cluster Client that matches your PHP version and AMI architecture, then choose the **Download** button\.

+   For a TLS supported client download the binary with PHP version 7\.4 or higher\.